Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.B.4.1 The provider offers products and services for basic needs, such as housing, energy, and education.

-Financial service providers should support households in getting access to basic needs to ensure the minimum required quality of their living standards.
+Providers should support clients and their household members in getting access to basic needs to ensure the minimum required quality of their living standards.

 Scoring Guidance

-• Or if the provider can demonstrate that they have products and services that are flexible enough to meet basic needs.
+2. demonstrates that its products and services are flexible enough to meet clients’ basic needs.

 Source of information